Google Tag

 Ø Biological factors include viral and fungal infections: Most commonly the human papilloma virus, particularly HPV16 has been found to be associated with oral cancers that occur in the back of the mouth.

-Ø Other than lifestyle factors there are also physical factors like exposure to ultraviolet radiation and exposure to x-rays.
+Ø Other than Lifestyle factors there are also physical factors like exposure to ultraviolet radiation and exposure to x-rays.

-Ø Nutritional factors like diet that is deficient in fruits and vegetables could become a risk factor.
+Ø Nutritional factors like Diet that is deficient in fruits and vegetables could become a risk factor.

 Signs And Symptoms Of Oral Cancer: